seunghyukcho/rss-search-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![](https://godoc.org/github.com/shhj1998/rss-search-api/rsserver?status.svg)](https://godoc.org/github.com/shhj1998/rss-search-api/rsserver)

 This repository is a server code for fetching and searching RSS data efficiently.
 There are also many useful Go packages to help you develop your own RSS project!
+Our version is automatically released to <https://rss-search-api.herokuapp.com>.
+We are running the server with Daum RSS.
+You can try GET apis for example.

 ## Table of Contents